rackerlabs/technical-blog/_posts/2020-02-18-process-first-the-importance-of-business-process-reviews-for-salesforce-implementation.md

 challenges.

 That's why at Rackspace, we focus on process first. *Process First.
-Technology Second.&reg;* isn't just a catch phrase.
+Technology Second.&reg;* isn't just a catchphrase.
 It's essential to the way we do business.
 We embody this tagline in every implementation project through our Business Process Review (BPR).
 This review is at the heart of our process-first approach, and this step is the key to ensuring a successful implementation for our clients.

-### Business Process Review (BPR)
+### Business Process Review

 When Rackspace brings on a new client for a Salesforce implementation project, we conduct a BPR.
-This review goes under the hood to consider every aspect of your business process before we discuss the technical features of Salesforce technology.
+This review goes under the hood to consider every aspect of your business process before we discuss the technical features of Salesforce.

 Our team examines how your business operates by asking questions like: